Leif G. W. Persson: Career

 In 1977, while working at the Swedish National Police Board, Persson was the whistleblower who worked with journalist Peter Bratt in the so-called Geijer Scandal when he confirmed a classified memo sent by then National Police Commissioner Carl Persson to Prime Minister Olof Palme about the alleged ties of the Minister of Justice, Lennart Geijer, to a prostitution ring in Stockholm.
 Following this affair he was fired from the National Police Board.
 The string of events almost drove Persson to suicide, but he soon returned as lecturer at Stockholm University.
 The prostitution ring affair inspired him to write his first novel, Grisfesten.
 He returned to the National Police Board as a professor in 1992.

 Persson was a professor in criminology at the Swedish National Police Board from 1992 to 2012.
 He is well known in Sweden for his crime fiction novels and for his regular appearances as an expert commentator on notable crime cases on television and in newspapers.
 Between 1999 and 2009, he participated as an expert commentator on the TV3 television show Efterlyst, which is primarily about wanted Swedish criminals.
 Between 2010 and 2018, he participated in the SVT television show Veckans Brott with Camilla Kvartoft, which is primarily about unsolved Swedish criminal cases both recent and cold.
+In 2018, his move to SVT's competitor TV4 was widely published.
+At TV4, his new show Brottsjournalen (2018 - 2020) covered primarily recent and cold Swedish criminal cases that went unsolved together with Jenny Strömstedt.